asarazan/martok/README.md

 schemas. *It's the brutal and chaotic rival to [Dukat](https://github.com/Kotlin/dukat).*

 ### Why Kotlin?
 Why Typescript?
-Here at [Volley](https://www.volleythat.com/careers), we're big believers in [Kotlin Multiplatform for Mobile](https://kotlinlang.org/lp/mobile/) -- but also recognize the (well-earned) dominance of Node on the backend.
+We've always been big believers in [Kotlin Multiplatform for Mobile](https://kotlinlang.org/lp/mobile/) -- but also recognize the (well-earned) dominance of Node on the backend.
 Martok creates an automated schema pipeline from the Typescript in your backend codebase to the Kotlin data layer in your Android & iOS apps.